Go Back

 • 1 tablespoon Wondra flour for dusting

-• As needed x Neutral oil
+• Neutral oil as needed

 • 2 Scallions thinly sliced into threads